 Visitation rates can influence some local businesses.
-For example, visiting commercial abalone fishers spend money on local accommodation, fuel and food, and local caravan parks are largely reliant on tourists visiting the region.
+For example, visiting commercial abalone fishers will spend money on local accommodation, fuel and food, and local caravan parks are largely reliant on tourists visiting the region.

-Baseline information on visitation rates relevant to the LYPMP includes:
+Baseline information on visitation rates relevant to the UGSVMP includes:

-- Tourism Research Australiaprovides regional profiles of international and domestic tourism (Tourism Research Australia 2015).
-Total number of visitors to the Eyre tourism region (between Whyalla and the Western Australian border, see Appendix C) in 2013/14 was 703,000.
-Data are available for previous years, but are not compatible with 2013/14 due to a change in methods (Tourism Research Australia 2015). - PIRSA collates catch disposal records that document daily port of landings for abalone and rock lobster fisheries.
-These data could be used to track visitation by abalone and rock lobster fishers to the LYPMP.
+• Tourism Research Australia provides regional profiles of international and domestic tourism (Tourism Research Australia 2015).
+Total number of visitors to the Yorke Peninsula tourism region (including the coastline between Port Broughton and Two Wells, see Appendix C) in 2013/14 was 981,000.
+Data are available for previous years, but are not compatible with 2013/14 due to a change in methods (Tourism Research Australia 2015).